OuYaozhong/learngit/readme.txt

 I am doing a new thing now.
 I have a good idea to deal with the problem.
 So I am hard-working now.
 Don't disturb me.

+Now, I want to test the multi-editor in github.